tammerb/mae298-autonomous-vehicle-gnc-astrobee/README.md

 # ros-astrobee
+#### A Docker Image and run scripts for NASA's Astrobee Robot Software
+(Astrobee source code available at https://github.com/nasa/astrobee/tree/972b78b6651e87a634f7ae99a3b12aea860053f1)

-## Instructions to get started with a prebuilt astrobee sim:
+## Instructions to get started with a prebuilt Astrobee sim:

 Install docker for your OS and check with `docker version` *(If running on a Windows 10 host, start your Docker desktop.)*